framps/raspiBackupDoc/en/src/faq.md

 ### 26) Why do I get the message `????
 RBK0160E: Destination /dev/sda with xx GiB is smaller than the backup source with yy GiB` although both SD cards are the same size?

-SD cards that are specified with a certain size (e.g. 16GB) are nevertheless nevertheless different in size.
+SD cards that are specified with a certain size (e.g. 16GB) are nevertheless different in size.
 With the command `sudo fdisk -l /dev/mmcblk0` you get the following output, for example, which tells you the exact size:

 ```